-In his current role as Dean of the Ted Rogers School of Management at Ryerson University, Dr. Murphy has transformed the school’s brand, established novel interdisciplinary programs to meet challenging, real-world demands, and fostered innovative and entrepreneurial co-op opportunities for students, growing the university’s program exponentially.
+In his previous role as Dean of the Ted Rogers School of Management at Ryerson University, Dr. Murphy transformed the school’s brand, established novel interdisciplinary programs to meet challenging, real-world demands, and fostered innovative and entrepreneurial co-op opportunities for students, growing the university’s program exponentially.

 Internationally, Dr. Murphy was named a Visiting Academic Fellow of the Business School at the University of Western Australia in 2010, and he has also taught MBA courses in China and the Middle East.
 He has published more than 110 papers, book chapters and technical reports.

 Dr. Murphy received his Institute of Corporate Directors Designation from the Directors of Education Program at the University of Toronto, Rotman School of Management.
 Growing up in a family run business and learning first-hand the value of working with people inspired his educational trajectory.
 He earned a Bachelor of Commerce (Honours) in Human Resource Management.
 Dr. Murphy enhanced his education with a Master in Management Studies (with Distinction) in the Management of Technology.
 Equipped with fundamentals in business and technology management, he addressed his passion for understanding human behaviour and emotions, and completed his Doctorate in Management, Organizational Behaviour, all at Carleton University.

 Chair, Ontario Region, Canadian Federation of Business School Deans (CFBSD), and CFBSD Director (professional)

 The CFBSD is the association for Deans and Directors of faculties of business and management in Canada.
 The association is dedicated to working with its members toward achieving excellence in business education, and its mission is to promote quality in management education and the professional development of business school administrators through various types of events, research and information services, and representation.